Andy Ducat: Football career

 Ducat also had a successful football career.
 He started out playing for non-league Southend Athletic before joining First Division Woolwich Arsenal in 1905.

 He made his Arsenal debut on 11 February 1905, in a 2–0 win against Blackburn Rovers, playing at centre forward.
 After losing his place in 1906–07, he was later switched to right half and became a regular in 1907–08 and 1908–09.
 During his time at Arsenal, he won three caps for England, with his debut coming against Ireland in Belfast on 12 February 1910; England won 6–1.
 On his second appearance for England, against Wales on 14 March the same year, Ducat scored the only goal in a 1–0 win.
+Having played 188 matches and scored 21 goals for Arsenal, who were at the time going through a financial crisis, Ducat's ability and success with England brought attention from bigger clubs.

-Ducat's ability and success with England brought attention from bigger clubs than Arsenal, who were at the time going through a financial crisis.
-Eventually, he was sold for £1,000 to England's most successful club Aston Villa in 1912, having played 188 matches and scored 21 goals for Arsenal.
+Andy Ducat became Aston Villa's record signing in 1912 when England's most successful club paid £1,000 for the international.
 After suffering a broken leg in his first season at Villa, he recovered to become a stalwart in the side, captaining Villa to their sixth FA Cup win in 1919–20, beating Huddersfield Town.
 He also regained his England place; having not played since 1910, he won three more caps during 1920, the last coming in a 2–0 win against Ireland at Roker Park on 23 October 1920, bringing his total number of England appearances to six.

 He moved to Fulham in 1921, and upon his retirement from playing in 1924, he succeeded Phil Kelso (his former boss at Arsenal) as Fulham manager.
 However, the Cottagers struggled with Ducat in charge, finishing 12th and 19th in the Second Division during the two seasons he was at the helm.
 He was sacked in 1926.
 After his departure from Fulham, he was given permission by the FA to play football for the Casuals.